 Death's Erotic Tour was a series of ten prints 15cm x 20cm, which were first exhibitied at Cafe de Komedie in Rotterdam in 2013.
 Several of the series were later exhibited in Amsterdam and Berlin.

+A lot of my work over the years has involved the dual subjects sex and death, it really is something I can't escape.
 Each image was taken from historic erotic images from various cultures with the male figure replaced by a cadaver figure which has often reappeared in my work over the years.

 The Garden was a series of six etchings 20cm x 24cm, first exhibited at Kunstcafe Gommers in Delfshaven Rotterdam.
 Later they were exhibited in Amsterdam and Berlin.

-The other work exhibited were mainly larger individual etchings, which wee also erotic in nature.
+The other work exhibited were mainly larger individual etchings, which were also erotic in nature.
 Though I use term erotic reluctantly because everyone responds differently to images and not everyone finds the same images erotic.